-- Reading Comprehension: Conversations and texts, with pre- and post-text comprehension and extension activities.

-- Listening Comprehension: Dialogues and other items (CD and video) with pre- and post-text comprehension and extension activities.

-- Oral Expression: dialogues between students, between students and the teacher, role plays.

-- Written Expression: Exercises form the textbook and complementary material.

-- Group work, projects and presentations.
+- -Theoretical and practical explanations given by the teacher. - Reading Comprehension: Conversations and texts, with pre- and post-text comprehension and extension activities. - Listening Comprehension: Dialogues and other items (CD and video) with pre- and post-text comprehension and extension activities. - Oral Expression: dialogues between students, between students and the teacher, role plays. - Written Expression: Exercises form the textbook and complementary material. - Group work, projects and presentations.

-- Searching for information on the Internet or in different documents following the guidelines established by the teacher.

--Consolidation and extension activities.

-- Written Expression: essays or small research assignments to practise vocabulary and linguistic structures covered in class.
+- Searching for information on the Internet or in different documents following the guidelines established by the teacher. - -Written exercises (textbook, complementary material and/or Moodle) - -Consolidation and extension activities. - Written Expression: essays or small research assignments to practise vocabulary and linguistic structures covered in class.

-- Personal study: To assimilate content effectively, students will be required to undertake a systematic review of the contents of the preceding session and be consistent in carrying out tasks set for completion out of class.
+- Online self-correcting activities (Moodle). - -Readings and their corresponding activities. - Personal study: To assimilate content effectively, students will be required to undertake a systematic review of the contents of the preceding session and be consistent in carrying out tasks set for completion out of class.